WLAN-Pi/wlanpi-ctx/README.md

 # Discussions and Issues

 Please use GitHub discussions for dialogue around features and ideas that do not exist.
-Create issues for problems found running ctx.
+Create issues for problems found running `ctx`.